MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 This example walks through the deployment of a Python model as a web service hosted in Machine Learning Server.
 We will build a simple linear model using the [rx_lin_mod](../../python-reference/revoscalepy/rx-lin-mod.md) function from the [revoscalepy package](../../python-reference/revoscalepy/revoscalepy-package.md) installed with Machine Learning Server or [locally on Windows machine](../../install/python-libraries-interpreter.md).
 This package requires a connection to Machine Learning Server.

 The notebook example walks you through how to:
-> [!div class="checklist"]
-> * Create and run a linear model locally
+* Create and run a linear model locally
-> * Authenticate with Machine Learning Server
+* Authenticate with Machine Learning Server
-> * Publish the model as a Python web service on Machine Learning Server
+* Publish the model as a Python web service on Machine Learning Server
-> * Examine, test, and consume the service
+* Examine, test, and consume the service
-> * Delete the service
+* Delete the service

 ### &#9658; [**Download the Jupyter notebook to try it out**](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/operationalize/Quickstart_Publish_Python_Web_Service.ipynb).